-Substantially all of the multi-family mortgage loans currently financed by the Authority are secured by first liens, and the Authority expects that the multi-family mortgage loans hereafter financed by the Authority will be secured by first liens; however, the Authority may, in its discretion, finance mortgage loans secured by liens that are not first liens and cannot, therefore, provide any assurance that such mortgage loans will always be secured by first liens.
-It is the policy of the Authority that the security for the multifamily mortgage loans be a full fee simple ownership interest; however, under the Act the Authority may finance a leasehold estate if the term of the lease is at least twice the term of the multi-family mortgage loan.
+Substantially all of the multi-family mortgage loans currently financed by the Authority are secured by first liens, and the Authority expects that the multi-family mortgage loans hereafter financed by the Authority will be secured by first liens; however, the Authority may, in its discretion, finance mortgage loans secured by liens that are not first liens and cannot, therefore, provide any assurance that such mortgage loans be a full fee simple ownership interest; however, under the Act the Authority may finance a leasehold estate if the term of the lease is at least twice the term of the multi-family mortgage loan.
 The Authority has financed, and may in the future finance, multi-family mortgage loans secured by leasehold estates of the land and/or the development if the landlord is unwilling or unable to convey its interest as security for the multi-family mortgage loan.
 In addition, the Authority has financed and expects to continue to finance some multi-family mortgage loans which are subject to maximum tenant income limits imposed by the jurisdiction in which the development is located.
-The Authority considers such maximum tenant income limits during its underwriting of the loan.
-When asked by the jurisdiction, the Authority will consider allowing certain maximum tenant income limits imposed by the jurisdiction to remain in place even after the Authority forecloses on its first lien, generally when the maximum tenant income limits that so survive such foreclosure are (a) not more 20% at 60% area median income or (b) more than 20% at 60% area median income when the Authority determines, in its sole discretion, that such limits will still allow for a debt service ratio coverage of at least 1.25.
+The Authority will consider allowing certain maximum tenant income limits imposed by the jurisdiction to remain in place even after the Authority forecloses on its first lien, generally when the maximum tenant income limits that so survive such foreclosure are (a) not more 20% at 60% area median income or (b) more than 20% at 60% area median income when the Authority determines, in its sole discretion, that such limits will still allow for a debt service ratio coverage of at least 1.25.